 Sunday October 15, 2006 Day 16

 All night the wind was howling gusting to 30 knots.
 The forecasts called for N winds of force 7 for the seas of Samos and Ikaria.
-I am not going anywhere today but staying put.
+I was not going anywhere today but staying put.
 In the morning I continued with the inventory project and then I went ashore for a walk.
 This place used to be very nice 10 years ago with two restaurants and a few houses.
 But now lots of new houses have been built, most of them of the ugliest “concrete box” school of architecture.
 How can people ruin such a nice place?
 A little taste on simple houses can go a long way.

 I met the crew of a neighboring sail yacht the Canadian Lady Meg.
 They sold their house in Vancouver in 2000 and have been leisurely circumnavigating since then.
 They sailed west in the Pacific where they loved the islands and Australia.
 They landed in Brisbane, where my daughter Cynthia now lives, and then went N inside the Great Barrier reef.
 They think that chartering in NE Australia is cheaper than in the Aegean.
 They told me of a couple, friends of theirs, who own one boat in Australia and one in the Mediterranean.
 I cannot but shudder thinking of the logistics of this.
 A sailing boat is a wonderful thing.
 She can be peacefully anchored in a lovely cove, slowly swaying with the breeze, but also she can be fighting frightful seas and waves.
 With a well maintained and equipped sailboat you can, if you are not in any particular hurry, go anywhere in the world where there is sea and ocean following the wind and the currents.
 After all Earth is mostly water.
 But, she is also a most demanding mistress.